ng-girls/todo-list-tutorial-portuguese/component.md

 First, we'll define `title` to be a private member.
 It will prevent trying to access `title` from code outside this class. \(The template is a part of the class.\) Add `private` before `title`.

-Second, we'll define that `title should receive only values of type`string`.
-Add`:string`after`title\`\`\`.
-This way we'll get an error if we try to assing something else.
+Second, we'll define that `title`should receive only values of type `string.` Add `:string`after `title`.
+This way we'll get an error if we try to assign something else.
 Available types are string, boolean, number, any \(if you want to allow any type\) and custom types defined by classes and interfaces.
 For example, AppComponent is an available type.

 We will not be able to use this best practice all along the tutorial, because in some cases we'd like to keep the tutorial simple.